Compliance

 No documentation

-If the FIU (Financial Intelligence Unit) asks, you must be able to prove when, who, and against which list was checked.
+If the FIU (Financial Intelligence Unit) asks, it must be possible to prove: when was whom checked against which list?

 Conclusion